Prior to the advent of online gaming, people could only play in a multiplayer mode with up to 4 players.

 We can now play with a large number of people at the same time.
 Take a look at Fortnite, Dota 2, League of Legends, and all other games that dominate the eSports world.
 They are multiplayer games with support for massive numbers of players.

 Additionally, players can also now compete in a professional setting called an eSports tournament.

 What are the biggest eSports tournaments?

 Well, Here are some of them.

-- Biggest eSports Tournaments and Leagues in 2021 (Per Previous Events)
+- The Biggest eSports Tournaments and Leagues in 2022 (Anticipated Per The Previous Data)

 - FAQs – Biggest eSports Games and Events